UedaTakeyuki/vue-faui-user-fe/README.md

+# 2023.03.11: Deprecated the successor is [vue2-faui-user-fe](https://www.npmjs.com/package/vue2-faui-user-fe) for Vue2, for Vue3 now under planning.
+- 2023.03.11: [vue2-faui-user-fe](https://www.npmjs.com/package/vue2-faui-user-fe) is about half size more compact of [vue-faui-user-fe2](https://www.npmjs.com/package/vue-faui-user-fe2) and be cleaned there usage up.
+This is for Vue2 only, Vue3 and Vuetify3 support is now under planning.
-# 2021.06.27: This library is deprecated due to huge package size, the successor is [vue-faui-user-fe2](https://www.npmjs.com/package/vue-faui-user-fe2) now on.
+- 2021.06.27: This library is deprecated due to huge package size, the successor is [vue-faui-user-fe2](https://www.npmjs.com/package/vue-faui-user-fe2) now on.

 # Vue Firebase auth ui user management frontend pack
 Provide following feature to your vue app.